-Below you can find information on the classes I am teaching, have taught, and would like to teach.
+Below you can find information on the classes I am teaching, have taught, and if I have anything new in development.
 When available, I include a link to the most current syllabus for the course.

 Courses Currently Teaching

 Online Relationships: COM 330 is an online course that focuses on how individuals communicate through the use of communication technologies within interpersonal relationships.
-Developed for UNLV, this course is currently being taught in the Summer III session and will be offered again in Spring 2019.
+Developed for UNLV, I hope to offer the course at least once a year.

 Communication Theory: COM 400 is a required course for undergraduate students in the department.
-This course delves into theoretical perspectives within the discipline using the well known “First Look” textbook.
-See the course syllabus here.
+This course delves into theoretical perspectives within the discipline using the well known Griffin et al. “First Look” textbook.

 Research Methods (undergraduate): COM 435 is our introductory social science research methods course for undergraduate students.
-I am currently developing to teach a section of this course in Spring 2019.
+In addition to teaching this class in person, I am developing an online version of the course for our department that will launch Summer 2019.

 Past Courses Taught